JuliaAI/MLJIteration.jl/README.md

-In response to this ad hoc state of affairs, MLJ provides a uniform and feature-rich interface for controlling any iterative model that exposes its iteration parameter as a hyper-parameter, and which implements the "warm restart" behaviour described in [Machines](@ref).
+In response to this ad hoc state of affairs, MLJ provides a uniform and feature-rich interface for controlling any iterative model that exposes its iteration parameter as a hyper-parameter, and which implements the "warm restart" behavior described in [Machines](@ref).

 ## Basic use

-As in [Tuning models](@ref), iteration control in MLJ is implemeted as a model wrapper, which allows composition with other meta-algorithms.
+As in [Tuning models](@ref), iteration control in MLJ is implemented as a model wrapper, which allows composition with other meta-algorithms.
-Ordinarily, the wrapped model behaves just like the original model, but with the training occuring on a subset of the provided data (to allow computation of an out-of-sample loss) and with the iteration parameter automatically determined by the controls specified in the wrapper.
+Ordinarily, the wrapped model behaves just like the original model, but with the training occurring on a subset of the provided data (to allow computation of an out-of-sample loss) and with the iteration parameter automatically determined by the controls specified in the wrapper.